 How to Apply Shellac Nail Polish

 Most people are surprised at just how easily they're able to do a shellac manicure by themselves.
 All it really takes is some practice and of course a little patience and before you know it you'll be designing your own shellac manicure from the comfort of your home.
-I run a salon in Carnforth Lancashire I would always recommend you visit a professional nail technician for the best possible results, but sometimes money and time don’t allow.
+I would always recommend you visit a professional nail technician for the best possible results, but sometimes money and time don’t allow.

 In this article we will take a look at how you can easily do your shellac nails yourself, including some important tips on how to keep your nails healthy and looking beautiful.